juliuschanjq/juliuschanjq.github.io/_pages/about.md

 I have actively contributed to [Isomer](https://github.com/isomerpages) a Singapore-Based static website builder during my professional tenure at Open Goverment Products.

 ## 📜 Research and Papers
-I possess academic research experience spanning various topics, including internet addiction and the ethical implications of AI, such as facial recognition.
+I possess academic research experience spanning various topics such as contemporary issues in computing and the ethical implications of AI.
 This includes crafting conference papers, reports, and essays on these topics.

 <!--